VildisEDU/website/README.md

 # website
-A simple website for a school project-
+A simple website for a school project